HalfQuark/SquadronsReloaded/README.md

 # SquadronsReloaded
 Movecraft addon which reimplements SquadronDirectors.
-Code from Movecraft https://github.com/APDevTeam/Movecraft and SquadronDirector https://github.com/Baccayarro/SquadronDirector was used.
+Code from Movecraft https://github.com/APDevTeam/Movecraft was used.

 ## TODO:
 FORMATIONS